Home

 Effective communication starts with a teacher introduction letter (a welcome back to school letter), to parents at the beginning of the year.

-In the letter, I introduce myself, my teaching philosophy, and the student agenda (where many a teacher letter to parents is written).
+In the letter, I introduce myself, my teaching philosophy, and the student agenda (where many a letter to parents is written).
 To see the full letter please read my page on classroom newsletters .

 After that, I send home a variety of letters, for example;